Skip to main content

 To learn more about how state updates with Immer work, see the "Writing Reducers with Immer" guide in the RTK docs.

 We only need to fetch the list of users once, and we want to do it right when the application starts.
-We can do that in our index.js file, and directly dispatch the fetchUsers thunk because we have the store right there:
+We can do that in our main.tsx file, and directly dispatch the fetchUsers thunk because we have the store right there:

 // omit other imports